7 Tips for Surviving Dog Shedding Season

 A couple of dog shedding remedies to try:

 - Give your dog a bath regularly (or send them to a professional groomer), with anti-shedding shampoo.

-- Regular brushing helps a ton.
+- Regular brushing helps a ton (and not just with tangles).
 Brush your dog at least once a week.
 Or daily for those big shedders.
 This gets up a lot of the loose hair.
 (It’s usually best to do this outside with a pet hair brush.)

 - Give your dog vitamins that help to keep their hair healthy and skin problems at bay (you may want to check with your vet for certain vitamins).

 - Use an air purifier to pull dander and pet hair from the air to reduce the amount that lands on surfaces.

 You’re not going to be able to get rid of all the dog hair in your house.
 While you can reduce shedding, it’s just impossible to stop fully (just like it is for humans).

 The only thing you can really do is manage it.